bbauska/W3Cx-3of5/README.md

    alt="JavaScript logo" />
 </p>

-HTML5 is composed of new elements, but it also comes with many JavaScript APIs for controlling video and sound, drawing and animating things in the new <canvas> element, for offline applications, persistence, geolocation, orientation, etc.
+HTML5 is composed of new elements, but it also comes with many JavaScript APIs for controlling video and sound, drawing and animating things in the new &lt;canvas&gt; element, for offline applications, persistence, geolocation, orientation, etc.

-So yes, during this course, in particular in Modules 3 and 4, you will have to do a bit of JavaScript. **But, DON'T PANIC!**
+So yes, during this course, in particular in Modules 3 and 4, you will have to do a bit of JavaScript. <b>But, DON'T PANIC!</b>

 Here we provide a basic introduction to JavaScript.
 If you want to learn more, many resources are available on the Web; this document is simply here to give you a head start.
 Remember that one great thing about these MOOCs courses is that everybody can help each other.
 Some students are very good in JavaScript and are usually very happy to help others when they encounter difficulties.